IBM/check_spectrumarchive/config_files/README.md

-Find some configuration file examples in this folder
+Find some configuration file examples in this folder.
+These files cannot be used as is and have to be adjusted.
+Use on your own risk!

 ## File [nrpe_eenode_local.cfg](nrpe_eenode_local.cfg) - NRPE configuration for EE nodes